EnterSub/RockPaperScissors/README.md

-# Rockpaperscissors game C#.
-Please load dll from folder with the same folder like exe file to get more features of playing game.
+Yo can load dll from folder with the same folder like exe file to get more features of playing game.